yaroyazeed/postgres-s3-ETL/README.md

 ## About this project
-This is an ETL pipeline orchestrated using airflow to run once. `Docker-compose.yaml`, `Dockerfile` and `requirements.txt` files have been added to help replicating this application easier.
+This is an ETL pipeline orchestrated using airflow to run once. `Docker-compose.yaml`, `Dockerfile` and `requirements.txt` files have been added to help replicating this pipeline easier.

 ### Extract Transform Load
 This involves